stacksjs/ts-pkgx/docs/packages/indexsupply_com_shovel.md

 # shovel

-> Package from pantry: indexsupply.com/shovel
+> An Ethereum to Postgres indexer

 ## Package Information